 Do not deduct the value of your own labor or amounts paid for capital investments or capital improvements.

-Enter your total expenses for mortgage interest (line 12), total expenses before depreciation expense or depletion (line 19), and depreciation expenses or depletion (line 20) in the “Totals” column even if you have only one property.
+Enter your total expenses for mortgage interest (line 12), depreciation expenses and depletion (line 18), and total expenses (line 20) on lines 23c through 23e, respectively, even if you have only one property.

 Renting out part of your home.
 If you rent out only part of your home or other property, deduct the part of your expenses that applies to the rented part.